michael105/kgetty/README.md

 kgetty-persistent asks kerberos for a ticket, and keeps it.
-So you are able to login once with your password, and don't need to enter when logging in on other virtual terminals.
+So you are able to login once with your password, and don't need to enter it again when logging in on other virtual terminals.
 Therefore it's only usable for local logins.